mtdamert/paws-data-pipeline/documentation/NARRATIVE.md

 The desired output is a **script** that

 1. Identifies which individuals are the same across processed data sets from R3
-2. Creates and updates entries in the Master Table following a set of business rules, including 2.1 For ambiguous contacts (uncertain if known or unknown), attach to Master Table entry a list of possible matches and/or matching issue
+2. Creates and updates entries in the Matches Table following a set of business rules, including 2.1 For ambiguous contacts (uncertain if known or unknown), attach to Matches Table entry a list of possible matches and/or matching issue

 ### Requirement 5 (R5):  Create a web interface to review and resolve ambiguous records